 We’ve been on a journey both personally, and as a business; Our menu is now completely plant based because we believe it’s best for the whole planet.
 We have enjoyed developing these dishes, and using new ingredients… We were the first in Norwich to create a ‘Banana Blossom ‘ish and chips!’
 We also became ‘Proudly Norfolk!’
 (A member since 2017.)
 Our entire menu (with options) is safe for, and recommended by, coeliac disease sufferers.
-We have been recognised, in regional and national awards, reviews, and even two silver medals in the Craft Guild of Chef's International Salon Culinaire 2021.
+We have been recognised, in regional and national awards, reviews, and even with silver medals in the Craft Guild of Chef's International Salon Culinaire 2021 and 2022.

 Now we’ve taken a further step forward: Seasonal ingredients, but we’re willing to change the menu weekly or even daily to achieve that.
 Yes, flavours from around the world, but adapting them, re-imagining each dish with ingredients from as near to home as possible, reducing our carbon footprint and being sure of the provenance of those products.
 We’ll take each dish apart and consider all its elements separately, mixing and matching to evolve each flavour, knowing that for every dish, there are as many recipes as cooks that make it!